isc-projects/kea/doc/sphinx/arm/ddns.rst

 See :ref:`user-context` for additional background regarding the user context idea.

-User contexts can be specified on global scope, DDNS domain, DNS server, TSIG key, and loggers.
+User contexts can be specified on a global scope, a DDNS domain, a DNS server, a TSIG key, and loggers.
 One other useful usage is the ability to store comments or descriptions; the parser translates a "comment" entry into a user context with the entry, which allows a comment to be attached inside the configuration itself.